There I was, enjoying a delicious green smoothie when an article about oxalates in spinach and other leafy greens caught my attention.

 Also, those who are susceptible and have been treated for calcium-oxalate kidney stones, and therefore at risk of forming them again, should watch their intake of oxalate-containing foods.

 Otherwise, oxalic acid is not believed to be a health concern for most people.
 Keep in mind that your body regularly produces oxalic acid, often synthesizing other substances such as vitamin C into oxalic acid.

 Whether you eat foods that contain it or not, your body maintains a naturally-occurring level of oxalic acid and regularly produces it whether you consume it in your diet or not.

 Health Experts Weigh In

-Some raw food diet experts take the oxalate debate one step further by suggesting that oxalic acid is actually beneficial when consumed from raw, organic greens.
+Some natural health experts take the oxalate debate one step further by suggesting that oxalic acid is actually beneficial when consumed from raw, organic greens.
 They claim that it is the cooking of foods that contain oxalic acid which lead to problems in humans.

 If You Are Concerned About Oxalates

 If you have a history of kidney stones or a medical condition that is complicated by the consumption of oxalate-rich foods, you should contact your doctor or health practitioner for advice.